A Wild Undertaking

 38) The Granter of Boon — Hateno Village

 Definitely one of the stranger elements of Breath of the Wild.
-While it operates as a rather commonplace element of massive RPGs, Nintendo approached it in a most, un-Nintendo way.
+While the Granter of Boons operates as a rather commonplace element of massive RPGs, Nintendo approached it in a most, un-Nintendo way.
 One part satanist idol, one part re-spec vendor.
 Friendlier than it looks.

 37) Konora — Gerudo Town